-CloudSearch plugin by Andrea Landonio makes it possible to use AWS search service with WordPress.
+CloudSearch plugin by Andrea Landonio makes it possible to use the AWS search service with WordPress.

 Site Search by Swiftype is perfect for a content-based online business like a news site, eCommerce store, etc.

-It allows a cross-domain search, got flexible integration, intuitive search, high-accuracy result, and developer-friendly.
+It allows a cross-domain search, got flexible integration, intuitive search, high-accuracy result, and is developer-friendly.

 WP AutoComplete Search